Historic buildings inspectors or conservation officers preserve buildings of special heritage, so that future generations may enjoy them

 - a strong interest in, and knowledge of, historic architecture, building methods and techniques

 - knowledge of relevant legislation relating to buildings and conservation

 - confidence in working with measurements and budget calculations

 - excellent written and oral communication skills and the ability to liaise effectively with a range of other professionals

 - good analytical skills, accuracy and attention to detail

 - an eye for design, the ability to sketch designs and plans and an understanding of technical drawings

 - organisational skills and a methodical approach to work

 - the ability to produce clear and concise reports

-Gaining relevant experience through vacation or sandwich placements will definitely give you an advantage, particularly if your degree is not directly relevant.
+Relevant experience will give you an advantage and is highly valued by employers and is of even greater importance if your degree is not directly relevant.